OmerKayaa/SocialMediaStyle/README.md

 # SocialMediaStyle
-Background color and font for logos of the social webpages 24 popular webpages
+Background color and font for logos of the 24 popular webpages -facebook
--facebook
 -twitter
 -instagram